 For activities out of Academy, risk assessments are carried out, and procedures are put in place to enable all children’s participation.
 If it is decided that 1:1 support is required to support a child, an additional staff member or a parent may be asked to accompany a child during the activity/trip

 What support will there be for my child’s overall wellbeing?

 The well-being of all of our pupils is our primary concern at Goldenhill.
-They are supported with their social and emotional development throughout the school day, through the curriculum and extra-curricular activities.
+They are supported with their social and emotional development throughout the Academy day, through the curriculum and extra-curricular activities.
 Personal, Social and Health Education (PSHE) and Social and Emotional Aspects of Learning (SEAL) are integral to our curriculum.

 Additional support from specialist staff is arranged as needed for individual pupils, both in and out of the classroom; a tailored personal plan may be put in place for pupils with the highest need

 Our Behaviour Policy; which includes guidance on expectations, rewards and sanctions is fully understood and in place by all staff.